jonnydiamond/DatabricksAutomation/README.md

 # Databricks as Infrastructure

 There are many ways that a User may create Jobs, Notebooks, upload files to Databricks DBFS, Create Clusters etc. For example, they may interact   with Databricks API/CLI from:
-- Local VSCode
+1. Local VSCode
-- Within Databricks UI
+2. Within Databricks UI
-- Yaml Pipeline on DevOps Agent (Github Actions/Azure DevOps etc.)
+3. Yaml Pipeline on DevOps Agent (Github Actions/Azure DevOps etc.)

-One issue that arises is the programmatic way for which this approach adopts.
+The programmatic way for which options 1 & 2 allow us to interact the Databricks API is akin to 'Continuos Development", as opposed to Continuos _Deployment_.
 It is strong on flexibility, however, it is somewhat weak on governance and reproducibility.

-When intereacting with the Databricks API to execute the functionality listed above, we believe that Jobs, Cluster creation etc. come within the realm of "Infrastructure".
+When intereacting with the Databricks API to interacts with the Databricks API, we believe that Jobs, Cluster creation etc. should come within the realm of "Infrastructure".
 We must then find a way to enshrine this Infrastructure _as code_ so that it can consistently be redployed in a Continuous Deployment framework as it cascades across environments.

 As such, all Databricks related infrastrucutre will sit within an environment parameter file, alongside all other infrastructure parameters.
-The Yaml Pipeline will therefore point to this parameters file, and consistently deploy objects listed therein.
+The Yaml Pipeline will therefore point to this parameters file, and consistently deploy objects listed therein, using Bash Steps in the Yaml Pipeline.

-This does not preclude infrastructre creation on ad hoc basis using the API/within the Portal... we in fact provide the development framework to interact with the Databricks API/CLI using a Docker Image in VSCode.
-Freedom to choose !
+This does not preclude interacting with the Databricks API on ad hoc basis using the "Continuous Development Framework".
+We in fact provide the Development Framework to do this from a Docker Container in VS Code (Section 2)

 ---